 When St. Francis de Sales Parish closed in 2006, Historic Old St. John's Church became successor.
 On January 7th, 2009 the DeSales Center, a holding company of Thea Bowman House, assumed ownership of the building in hopes of continuing the vibrant ministry in the same spirit as those who preceded them.

 The center has been an incubator and home to many emerging nonprofit organizations over the years.
-These include Habitat for Humanity, Kids Against Pollution, MAMI Medical Interpreters, The Family Place (also known as the Kniffen Center), and the Planet Utica TV Station.
-Most recently, our longtime tenant, the Mohawk Valley Resource Center for Refugees announced their move to Bleecker St (formerly the Utica School of Commerce) effective October 1st, 2017.
+These include Habitat for Humanity, Kids Against Pollution, MAMI Medical Interpreters, The Family Place (also known as the Kniffen Center), the Planet Utica TV Station, and the Mohawk Valley Center for Refugees.
+Most recently, the Mohawk Valley Latino Association has announced their move to 28 Scott Street to accommodate their growing needs.